 Straight from IDW, Year Zero will be presenting us with the people and the events that set in motion that the X-Files were established as a division within the FBI.

-Likewise, Kesel talks to IDW on their release article about how it feels to be writing a new series based in such iconic storylines: "We've always thought the 40s would be a wonderful setting for X-Files, with the Russian red menace, atomic mutations and flying saucers all lurking in the shadows.
-What I like to think of as "UFO Noir," said Kesel from an undisclosed location.
-"Of course, iconic characters like Mulder and Scully are a joy to write, and being given the opportunity to introduce their predecessors” Bing Ellinson and Millie Ohio, ”well, the truth is it's all a little unbelievable to me.
+Likewise, Kesel talks to IDW on their release article about how it feels to be writing a new series based in such iconic storylines: "I've always thought the 40s would be a wonderful setting for X-Files, with the Russian red menace, atomic mutations and flying saucers all lurking in the shadows what I like to think of as "UFO Noir." said Kesel from an undisclosed location.
+"Of course, iconic characters like Mulder and Scully are a joy to write, and being given the opportunity to introduce their predecessors” Bing Ellinson and Millie Ohio” well, the truth is it's all a little unbelievable to me.
 But the unbelievable is what X-Files is all about, isn't it?"

 We're surely excited with all the work that IDW has been doing for the franchise and very intrigued by this new event.
 Stay tuned for more updates as they come!